linnykoleh/Spring/Notes.md

 6. The `Access Decision Manager` polls a list of voters to return a decision regarding the rights of the authenticated user to system resources.
 7. Access is granted or denied to the resource based on the user rights and the resource attributes.

 - To configure Spring Security, the `web.xml` must be modified to include the security filter
+    - DelegatingFilterProxy - Spring's DelegatingFilterProxy provides the link between web.xml and the application context.

 ```xml
 <filter>